 The Electric Power Generation (EPG) technician spent a total of eight weeks on the ice, splitting his time between the South Pole and McMurdo research stations.
 His first task—and the reason he made the trip—was to support a project by the University of Wisconsin—Maddison’s Physical Sciences Laboratory (PSL).

 “Before I left the South Pole, I was asked to head down to the power plant to help get one of their generators back into service,” says Tony.
+"Their Cat 3406 peaking generator hadn’t worked for a decade, so it was cool being able to help them get it going again."

 Tony with Terra technicians Anthony Barge, Irish Villaroel and Stefan Foster